 How We Tested It

-We rotated each sofa through the same routine—TV binges, laptop blocks, quick naps, and hosting friends—to see how comfort and support held up over time.
-Each model was scored on Assembly, Cooling, Comfort (seat comfort plus back support), Durability, Layout Practicality (including seat-depth fit and repositioning), Cleaning, and Value.
-We also repeated edge-sitting, frequent stand-ups, and cushion “recovery” checks after longer sessions, so the scores below reflect the same testing process across all four sofas.
+We rotated each sofa through the same routine—TV sessions, laptop blocks, quick naps, and hosting friends—to see how comfort and support held up in normal use.
+Each model was scored on a 5-point scale for Assembly, Cooling, Comfort (seat comfort plus back support), Durability, Layout Practicality, Cleaning, and Value.
+We also repeated edge-sitting, stand-up cycles, and cushion recovery checks after longer sessions, so every score followed the same testing process.

 Ashley: Our Testing Experience